 TREASURER: Aigul Myekyei is a CPA and Enrolled Agent with over 10 years experience in accomplishing effective tax and accounting solutions for companies and individual clients.
 She has an MBA in Finance, a BA in Economics, and speaks five languages.
 Back in Mongolia, Aigul was an internal auditor and fraud investigator for the Central Bank of Mongolia.
 Her father was President of the National University of Mongolia.
 She is very focused on accurate accounting service to her clients.
 She is licensed in State of California and NMLS.

-Dr. Patricia Berger is Professor of Chinese Art.
+Dr. Patricia Berger is Professor Emerita of Chinese Art.
 She received her Ph.D. in the History of Art in 1980 from the University of California, Berkeley.
 Before joining the Berkeley faculty in 1997, she served as Curator of Chinese Art at the Asian Art Museum of San Francisco and taught at Oberlin College and the University of Southern California.

 While at Asian Art Museum, in 1995 Berger curated the only exhibition of Mongolian Buddhist art in the US and co-authored the extensive catalog on Mongolian art, titled Mongolia: The Legacy of Chingis Khan.
 She also participated in the development and staging of a number of international exhibitions.

-Dr. Matthew King is Assistant Professor in Religious Studies at University of California, Riverside.
+Dr. Matthew King is Associate Professor in Religious Studies at University of California, Riverside.
 His research examines Buddhist responses to the “crisis” of the Qing imperial collapse and the embrace of nationalism, science, and socialism in revolutionary Mongolia (1911–1937).
 He has published research on Buddhist–missionary encounters, Buddhist revival in post socialist Mongolia, and the impact of Buddhist Modernism on monastic education in Asia.

 Dr. Jaspal Sandhu is a lecturer in design and innovation at the School of Public Health at the University of California, Berkeley.
 He is the co-founder of the Gobee Group, a social inovation design consultancy that partners with a number of international development organizations.
 Prio to Gobee, he worked for two years with the Mongolian Ministry of Health as a Fulbright scholar to research the design of health information systems for community health nurses (bag feldshers) in rural Mongolia.
 He speaks Mongolian, Spanish, Punjabi, and English.